zjdgx/tylermcginnis.github.io/pages/articles/2017-03-06-build-your-own-react-router-v4/index.md

 | `/one`  | `/one/two`  | `true` | no |
 | `/one`  | `/one/two`  | `false` | yes |

 Now, let's dive into the implementation of our `matchPath` function.
-If you look back at our `Route` component, you'll see that the signature for `matchPatch` looks like this,
+If you look back at our `Route` component, you'll see that the signature for `matchPath` looks like this,

 ```
 const match = matchPath(location.pathname, { path, exact })